jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 We are running [Rational Team Concert 4.0.6](https://jazz.net/blog/index.php/2014/02/28/off-and-running-in-2014-announcing-clm-4-0-6/) for tracking and planning, and Jazz source control.
 If you'd like to learn more, check out [what's new](https://jazz.net/products/rational-team-concert/whatsnew/) for Rational Team Concert.

-# Build and deploy to BlueMix
+# Build and deploy to Bluemix

 ## Simple application deployment configuration